SAP-archive/teched2019-cloud-cf-product-list/exercises/09_secure/README.md

 ### Step 4: Adding the XS Advanced Application Router

-**This step is mandatory for both the master and the advanced branch.
-For the latter, only the 'npm install' step has to be executed.
-You should still go entirely through it to have a better understanding of what is happening though.**
+**This step is mandatory for both the master and the advanced branch.**

 The [XS Advanced Application Router](https://github.com/SAP/cloud-cf-product-list-sample/blob/advanced/src/main/approuter/README.md) is used to provide a single entry point to a business application that consists of several different apps (microservices).
 It dispatches requests to backend microservices and acts as a reverse proxy.
 The rules that determine which request should be forwarded to which _destinations_ are called _routes_.
 The application router can be configured to authenticate the users and propagate the user information.
 Finally, the application router can serve static content.

 **Note** that the application router does not hide the backend microservices in any way.
 They are still directly accessible bypassing the application router.
 So, the backend microservices _must_ protect all their endpoints by validating the JWT token and implementing proper scope checks.

-* Download and install the application router in `approuter`
+* Only for master branch: Download and install the application router in `approuter`
   * Create a new folder: `mkdir approuter`
   * Change directory to: `cd approuter`
   * Create a new file to specify the version of the application router: `notepad package.json`